-Sara Elizabeth Dill is a partner at Anethum Global in Washington, D.C.
-Her work includes legal representation, consulting, advocacy, political strategy, and lobbying services for individuals, corporations, and domestic and foreign governments.
+Sara Elizabeth Dill is a partner at Anethum Global.
+Her work includes legal representation, consulting, advocacy, legislative and political strategy, and rapid response for individuals, corporations, and domestic and foreign governments.
 She also provides services to non-profits and non-governmental associations, political candidates, and the media.
 Her primary areas of focus include international law, human rights, foreign affairs, cross-border finance, national security, white collar crime, and immigration.

 Prior to this, Sara served as the Director of Criminal Justice Standards and Policy for the American Bar Association.
 In this role, she oversaw the development and revision of the standards for domestic and international criminal justice systems, formulated policy on criminal justice and international human rights issues, and engaged with members of Congress in the development of legislation.
 She also served as chief counsel of the Criminal Justice Supreme Court Amicus Brief Project, which included drafting amicus briefs based on ABA policy and standards and authoring Supreme Court Case Summaries of decisions.